RealWeeks/routerjs/README.md

     this repository.
 1. Install dependencies with `npm install`.

-## Follow Along: Investigating the Router
+## Demo: Investigating the Router

 -   Go through home and about routes, and how they work
 -   Create a Cats Route
+-   Explain click handler not necessary unless click event (when to and when not to use)
+-   Create cat button to change view state

 ## Lab: Adding your own route

 -   Create "Book" route
+-   Create click to change view state
 -   Populate page with handlebars template

 ## Demo: Connecting an API